abrahimcse/devops-resources/Cloud-Provider/AWS/Load Balancer/Elastic Load Balancer(ELB).md

-# Elastic Load Balancer (ELB) in AWS – Simple Interview Guide
+# Elastic Load Balancer (ELB) in AWS

----

 ## 1. What is a Load Balancer?

-A Load Balancer is a service that **distributes incoming traffic** across multiple servers.
-This helps to avoid overload on any single server and keeps your application available.
+A Load Balancer is a service that **distributes incoming traffic** across multiple servers.This helps to avoid overload on any single server and keeps your application available.

 ---